Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

     mov     r9, cs:qword_FFFFF80584BBBA00
 ```

 If you determine instruction validity based off whether or not the result is read before it is written, it is going to fail here(unless you don't count ReadWrite instructions as writes, which would just result in messed up output alot of the time).
-This problem bothered me for a week or two.
-Finally, I woke up one morning and something just clicked.
+This problem bothered me for a week or two, but something just clicked eventually.
 Going back to the obfuscated snippet from above:

 ```nasm
     rol     r9w, 9 // guaranteed junk